 The dive team at Mark Warner Lemnos resort were all from a UK based dive company, ‘InDepth‘ based in Hertfordshire and they are all qualified to international standards and vetted to the same standard as the rest of the Mark Warner team.
 This gave me extra peace of mind that there was a UK company to fall back on should there have been any incidents but I needn’t have worried about this at all.

-I’m so proud of Hubby for getting his PADI qualification.
+I’m so proud of Dave for getting his InDepth Scuba PADI qualification.
 It cost around £400 but it’s something he can now use for life – and it’s something he had spoken about on many holidays prior to our Lemnos trip.
 I can’t wait to see where else diving takes him in the future.
 Here’s a little video of one of his dives: